-Today, businesses offer remote work options to employees and build distributed teams as unique opportunities for global growth and improved company productivity.
+Today, businesses offer remote work options to employees and build distributed workforces as unique opportunities for global growth and improved company productivity.

 By building a remote workforce, organizations can source from a larger talent pool, improve employee well-being, and reduce churn.
 Additionally, talent today desires a greater work-life balance, making the opportunity to work remotely one of the most in-demand job benefits.